pegasystems/pega-helm-charts/README.md

 Status: Downloaded pega-docker.downloads.pega.com/platform/pega:<version>
 ```

-For details, see the examples listed in each preparation runbook:
+For details, see the examples listed in the preparation runbook:

 * [Preparing your local Linux system](docs/prepping-local-system-runbook-linux.md)
 * [Preparing your local Windows 10 system](docs/prepping-local-system-runbook-windows.md)